awslabs/mountpoint-s3/doc/LOGGING.md

 # Mount an S3 bucket and publish metrics to a local CloudWatch agent
 mount-s3 my-bucket /mnt/s3 --log-metrics-otlp http://localhost:4318 --log-metrics-otlp-interval 10
 ```

-Note that publishing metrics to CloudWatch may incur additional AWS costs depending on the volume of metrics and your AWS account's billing tier.
-Publishing metrics is entirely optional, and you can still use Mountpoint without enabling this feature.

 #### CloudWatch Agent Installation